 - 5 Nightlife in Viñales

-How to get to Viñales
+How to get from Havana to Viñales

 Viñales is approximately a 2 hour and a half car journey from Havana.
 It is quite easy to travel around Cuba as there are a lot of private taxis, collective taxis and public coaches that travel across the country multiple times a day.
 We went to Viñales as soon as we landed in Havana, so we had to get a taxi to the coach and taxi station, where we got a private taxi for 30 CUC each (there were two of us).
 This was around the middle of the afternoon and we were told that the coaches were only in the morning, and that we could wait for someone else to show up so that we could get a collective taxi but this didn’t seem likely given the time of day.
+Since there were a lot of things we wanted to do in Viñales we didn’t want to risk getting there too late or having to wait for a bus the following day so we just decided to settle for the private taxi.

 For comparison purposes, a collective taxi would have cost us 20 CUC and the coach 15 CUC.
 If you’re staying in central Havana or close to Havan Vieja don’t try to arrange your transfer to Viñales with the taxis in the street, as these are highly overpriced.
 Same goes for the taxi transfers arranged by big hotels.
 I recommend getting a taxi to the coach and taxi station (approximately a 15 minute drive from central Havana and should cost around 10 CUC) and negotiating with the drivers there.

-Where to stay in Viñales
+Where to stay in Viñales: Casa particulares

 Like pretty much everywhere in Cuba nowadays, there are a lot of “casa particulares” also in Viñales.
 A “casa particulares” is when you stay in someone’s spare room / house / upstairs floor or any other part of their house.
 All “casa particulares” hosts have to be registered with the Cuban government and are safe to stay in, as long as they have the “casa particulares” sign outside the door (see photo).
 The sign outside the house usually also indicates whether they have availability, so if you’re a bit of a YOLO traveller you could just travel to Cuba without pre-booking anything, look for houses with the “casa particulares” and “available” signs outside and check them out.

 However given that I’m a short blonde girl and was travelling with another skinny girl we did not feel like risking this and going totally YOLO, so we pre-booked accommodation on AirBnb.
 With the rise of internet also in Cuba most “casa particulares” can be found on AirBnb today.
 We stayed in this “casa particular“.
 The hosts, Pedro and his wife, were absolutely fantastic; they cooked us some amazing breakfasts, gave us advice on places to eat and see, and also helped us by booking our excursions and return taxi for us.
-There are also some hotels in the valley of Viñales however I do not recommend staying in a hotel in Cuba, as you would miss out on the “casa particulares” experience and the value for money isn’t very good.
+There are also some hotels in the valley of Viñales however I do not recommend staying in a hotel in Cuba, as you would miss out on the “living with the locals” experience and the value for money isn’t very good.

-Best things to do in Viñales
+What to do in Viñales, Cuba

 Horse riding in the valley of Viñales